jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 ### <i>To Awaken in the Dream</i>

-> “If you think about consciousness long enough, you either become a panpsychist or you go into administration.”
+> “If you think about consciousness long enough, you either become a panpsychist or you go into administration.”<br>
 ~John Perry

 Whether this is a dream, video game, or a quantum holographic simulation, our duty remains the same: